GenerEcheverria/cakephp-docker/README.md

 * `php8.2-intl` (required for CakePHP 4.0+)
 * `php8.2-mbstring`

-If you uncomment the mysql extension, then
 * `php8.2-sqlite3` (required for DebugKit)

+If you use PostgreSQL, then
+* `php8.2-pgsql`

+If you use MySQL, then
 * `php8.2-mysql`

 It also includes some php ini overrides (see `php-fpm\php-ini-overrides.ini`)